$ git commit -m "Something terribly misguided" # (0: Accidentally commited)

 $ git commit -c ORIG_HEAD # (4)

-is the command responsible for the undo.
+git reset is the command responsible for the undo.
 It will undo your last commit while leaving your working tree (the state of your files on disk) untouched.
 You'll need to add them again before you can commit them again).- Make corrections to working tree files.

-anything that you want to include in your new commit.- Commit the changes, reusing the old commit message.
+git add anything that you want to include in your new commit.- Commit the changes, reusing the old commit message.